faramarzQ/faramarzq/README.md

 Also passionate about developing and learning mostly on the back-end side of a web app and dealing with problems, issues, algorithms and patterns
 My master degree's thesis is focused on Serverless computing on Microservice architecture using Kuberentes along with machine learning.
-Currently employed as a Full Stack developer with focus on the Back End at Zeeg company at Germany, Berlin.

 Find out more about me on my <a href="faramarzq.github.io/">website</a>.